Japanese cheesecake: Cloud Nine Delight

 This Japanese souffle cheesecake is one of the hardest recipes I’ve ever made.
 I failed a couple of times, from instances where it failed to rise to occasions where it rose beautifully in the oven only to deflate upon removal, and even times when it deflated while in the oven.

-I hope you won’t get frustrated if you fail the first time.
 Here’s how to make the Japanese cheesecake:

 Japanese cheesecake